 After careful research, I’ve found that the 7.0 is similar to the 7.4, but there are a few key differences.

 The 7.4 AT has a slightly wider deck of 22 inches versus the 20 inches of the 7.0 AT.
 Both treadmills have a 60-inch long running area, which is ideal for taller people or runners.
-For a machine under $1,000, this is a wonderful bonus to have.
+For a machine around $1,000, this is a wonderful bonus to have.

 Unfortunately, the 7.0 AT does have a thinner belt, so if you have bad knees, this may not be the best treadmill for you since it will feel less cushioned.